Jesus Christians: Human trafficking allegations in Argentina

 Upon completing the investigation against the community the case was dismissed by the presiding judge, "noting that the facts in question do not constitute a crime, it is appropriate to order the closing of the present proceedings," and, "To close the present proceedings for not being able to find the commission of the crime denounced."
 The case was closed without any charges having been made, due to no evidence presented or found to justify an imputation.

 Following the closure of the case, the Argentine community created a new YouTube channel called Corona de Espinas ('Crown of Thorns' in English) where they published several videos explaining what had happened and highlighting the court's ruling.

-In July of 2024, a conference was held in the Palace of Legislature of Buenos Aires discussing the anti-cult movements' increasing use of human trafficking laws as a tool for religious persecution.
+In July 2024, a conference was held in the Palace of Legislature of Buenos Aires discussing the anti-cult movements' increasing use of human trafficking laws as a tool for religious persecution.
 Titled, Discrimination and Criminalization for Religious and Spiritual Reasons in Argentina, the conference included a presentation by the Argentine community detailing the accusations which had been brought against them by Pablo Salum.
 Several academics in the field of anthropology, sociology and freedom of religion and conscience participated, including Massimo Introvigne, founder of CESNUR, Dr Alejandro Frigerio from the National Scientific and Technical Research Council (IICS-UCA/CONICET), and Rosita ŠORYTĖ from the European Federation for the Freedom of Belief.